 - Fiction: Paying less than the total minimum payment on your credit card bill doesn't count as a missed payment.

 Fact: If you don't pay at least the total minimum payment on your credit card bill, your credit card company may report it as a missed payment.
 This can bring down your credit score and make it more difficult to qualify for credit in the future.
 Check your statement for the minimum amount due, and always pay it on time to keep your account current.
-And remember, paying more than the minimum amount due is a great way to pay down your debt.
+Remember: Paying more than the minimum amount due is a great way to pay down your debt.

 - Fiction: A high credit card limit is not a good thing.